Support Us Button Widget

 1919 - Prohibition nearly forces the brewery to close.
 The company diversifies its services + changes its name to the Alamo Foods Company.

-1933 - With the end of Prohibition and the start of the Great Depression, the company decided to change the name back to its original name.
+1933 - With the end of Prohibition and the start of the Great Depression, the company decided to revert to its original name.

 1952 - The San Antonio Brewing Company officially changes its name to the Pearl Brewing Company.